terence410/ts-datastore-orm/README.md

 [ts-datastore-orm](https://www.npmjs.com/package/ts-datastore-orm) targets to provide a structural Orm feature for Datastore.

+This package is mainly built on top of [nodejs-datastore](https://github.com/googleapis/nodejs-datastore) provided by google.

 # Feature
 - Simple class structure using typescript decorator.
 (Very similar to [type-orm](https://www.npmjs.com/package/typeorm))
 - Support default values.
 This will be useful if you decided to add extra columns to an entity.